Docs and Search Engines

 Customize Docs URLs

 You can edit the slugs of your articles — the part of the address or URL that is after the article number — to add keywords and optimize them for search.
-The slug will always match the article title by default.
-Click on the title when you're editing the article to change the slug (and/or the title).
+When you create an article, the slug will automatically populate with a match to the article title, but you can always manually edit that.

 Generating a sitemap